Pleanog/lmu-course-aii/Lectures/Session 05 - Long Short-Term Memory & GAN.md

 ### Model Layers

-It's essential to understand basic neural network layers:
+It's essential to **understand these two types basic neural network layers**:
 - **Dense Layer**:Each input neuron is connected to every output neuron, making it suitable for general-purpose pattern recognition where input features are independent.
 - **CNN Layer (Convolutional Neural Network Layer)**: CNNs are designed to build an understanding by analyzing neighboring inputs in an n-dimensional space.
 They are particularly effective for tasks involving spatial relationships, such as image processing.